Trewena

 Porthleven

-Spanning some 3 miles eastwards from Porthleven’s historic harbour.
-Beach fun is concentrated in the part of the beach that sits below the village by the harbour which is within a stones throw of facilities and some lovely eateries.
-Swimming is safe by the lifeguarded sea wall area in the summer.
-Away from the main section, due to its size, Porthleven beach offers huge expanses of sand for those looking for a seaside walk, or for those who like a day at the beach in relative seclusion.
-Bathing is not recommended anywhere else along this stretch due to the strong rip currents.
-Porthleven harbour itself if popular with surfers, but please note this is not a place for beginners.
+Porthleven Beach spans some 3 miles east from the village’s historic harbour.
+Beach activity is concentrated on the section by the harbour, within a stone’s throw of facilities and some excellent eateries.
+Swimming is safe in summer in the lifeguarded sea-wall area.
+Away from the main section, Porthleven offers vast empty sand for walks or for a day at the beach in relative seclusion.
+Bathing is not recommended anywhere else along the stretch due to strong rip currents.
+Porthleven Harbour is a famous big-wave surf spot, but it is not a place for beginners.

 Loe Bar

-Loe bar beach actually connects with Porthleven beach but is worth a mention on its own.
-A National Trust site, Loe Bar dog friendly all year round and offers a truly special natural environment.
-The bar itself separates the sea from the Loe, a large freshwater lake, to the rear.
-There’s all sorts of interesting fauna to be found amongst the beach grasses on the Loe.
-Swimming is banned on the beach due to the extremely dangerous currents, and it’s a 10 minute walk from the nearest carpark so probably not the best place for a family day at the beach.
-But for those who enjoy some coastal walking, or want a slice of tranquility in a unique environment, then this place will be right up your street!
+Loe Bar actually connects with Porthleven beach but is worth a mention on its own.
+A National Trust site, dog-friendly all year round, and a genuinely special natural environment: the bar separates the sea from the Loe, a large freshwater lake, with all sorts of interesting flora to be found among the beach grasses.
+Swimming is banned due to extremely dangerous currents, and it’s a 10-minute walk from the nearest car park, so probably not the best place for a family beach day.
+But for coastal walking and a slice of unique landscape, it’s hard to beat.

-The approach to Loe Bar Beach with the ocean on one side and the lake on the other
+The approach to Loe Bar Beach with the open ocean on one side and the freshwater lake on the other.

 Kennack Sands

-Kennack Sands offers an uncomplicated, quintessential seaside day out.
-Separated into Kennack sands east and Kennack sands west (Kennack sands east is dog friendly all year round), if you’re looking for golden sands and safe, clear waters then this is a great choice.
-There’s a large car park that offers reasonable all day parking plus a couple of cafes next to the west beach.
-To the rear of the beach the dunes and seagrasses are a protected area and are a great place to have a stroll to break up your day at the beach.
-Please note that entry is via a single track road so time your entry and exit well to avoid getting caught in a jam!
+An uncomplicated, quintessential seaside day out.
+Split into Kennack Sands East and West (East is dog-friendly all year round).
+If you’re after golden sands and safe, clear water, this is a great choice.
+There’s a large car park with reasonable all-day pricing and a couple of cafés next to the west beach.
+Behind the beach, the dunes and seagrasses are a protected area, perfect for a stroll to break up the day.
+Note: entry is via a single-track road, so time your arrival and departure to avoid getting caught in a jam.

 North Coast